giladnahor/multi-sonic/README.md

 # multi-sonic
-Multi Sensor support with low latency for Ultrasonic Sensor HC-SR04
+Multi Sensor support with low latency for Ultrasonic Sensor HC-SR04 on Arduino

   Created by Gilad Nahor.